Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Dominance

-If your dog sits on you and starts barking, or growling, lift him off.
-If he’s acting this way, correct the behavior and do not encourage it.
+If your dog sits on you and starts barking or growling, lift him off.
+Correct the behavior and do not encourage it.

 If your smaller dog sits on your lap when other dogs are around, it’s most likely because he is nervous.
-Just don’t let him use his vantage point of your lap to snap, bark, or snarl at the other dogs.
+Don’t let him use his vantage point of your lap to snap, bark, or snarl at the other dogs.

 Cuddling